BeWithSohail/BeWithSohail/README.md

 - 📫 How to reach me **sohailalam6027@gmail.com**

-- 📄 Know about my experiences [https://sohail.dev/](https://sohail.dev/)
+- 📄 Know about my experiences (bewithsohail.netlify.app)

 - ⚡ Fun fact **Programming isn't about what you know; it's about what you can figure out. 👨‍💻**